-The results from our transplant experiment suggest that olfactory hair density may be phenotypically plastic, and may vary depending on the conditions that bees experience during development.
+The results from our transplant experiment also suggest that in H. rubicundus olfactory hair density is not canalised and may be phenotypically plastic.
+Our results suggest that olfactory hair density may vary depending on the conditions that bees experience during development.
 When Scottish bees were transplanted to the south-east, their offspring that developed there (where air and soil temperatures in June and July are 2-5°C warmer than their native site; table S2) had greater densities of trichoid/basiconic hairs.
-In this scenario, warmer temperatures during development, rather than social phenotype, lead to greater densities of olfactory hairs.
+It may be that in H. rubicunudus warmer temperatures during development, rather than social phenotype, lead to greater densities of olfactory hairs.
 A similar pattern is seen in the parasitoid wasp Trichogramma; when males develop under colder temperatures they have reduced numbers of basiconic hairs (Pinto et al. 1989).
 A direct response to temperature might explain why untransplanted foundresses from the south-west, where bees are often social, but temperatures are not as high as in the south-east, did not have higher basiconic hair densities than non-social populations (Fig. 3).

-In addition to plasticity within a population, we also found evidence that olfactory hair density (type ii, basiconic/trichoid sensilla) varies across regional populations in H. rubicundus.
+In addition to plasticity within a population, we found evidence that olfactory hair density (type ii, basiconic/trichoid sensilla) varies across regional populations in H. rubicundus.
 In contrast we saw no differences in the densities of placoid (plate-like, type i) olfactory sensilla across regions.
 This may relate to the function of these receptor types.
 Basiconic/trichoid hairs respond to contact with the CHCs of other individuals, and so are likely to be required for nest-mate recognition and communication, while placoid plates are thought to be involved in longer range olfaction to detect food and hosts (Ozaki et al. 2005; McKenzie et al. 2016; Couto et al. 2017; Pask et al. 2017).
-We know of no clinal variation in diet breadth in this species (although this remains to be rigorously studied), which fits with the pattern we see here.
+While food availability almost certainly varies across regions we know of no consistent regional variation in diet breadth in this species (although this remains to be rigorously studied), which fits with the pattern we see here.